JuliaReach/LazySets.jl/docs/src/man/convex_hulls.md

 hull of a set of points in the plane using `LazySets`.
 Moreover, we give examples of creating the convex hull of sets whose vertices are represented as *static* vectors, which can dramatically improve performance in many use cases.
-Finally, we give an example of creating the convex hull of points in higher dimensions
+Finally, we give an example of creating the convex hull of points in higher dimensions.

 ```@contents
 Pages = ["convex_hulls.md"]